Some women with breast cancer will be recommended radiotherapy as part of their treatment.

 - The Radiation Oncology: Targeting Cancer website, developed by the Royal Australian and New Zealand College of Radiologists, has further information on radiation oncology.

-- The My Journey Kit has information about radiotherapy including questions to ask your doctors, and information on skin care during and after radiotherapy.
+- Our My Journey online tool has information about radiotherapy including questions to ask your doctors, and information on skin care during and after radiotherapy.

 - Our online network is a great resource if you feel like talking to others online and sharing experiences.